Tax Credit – 1098-T

 Marie F. Green Hall, Room 1569

 Lynchburg, VA 24515

 Or via fax to the Office of the Registrar at (434) 582-2187 to request that your Social Security Number be updated so that the 1098-T can be issued, but please do not mail or email Form W-9S to the IRS.
 The registrar’s office will update your information.
 Please monitor your account for changes.
 Once your SSN has been updated, please email firstname.lastname@example.org from your Liberty email to request a new form be sent to you.
 Please include the year requested and indicate that your SSN be updated.

 - I misplaced my copy of the form 1098-T. How can I receive a reprint of my form 1098-T?
 You can request access to a copy of your Form 1098-T at any time.
-If you have had trouble accessing your Form 1098-T, you can always email Student Account at firstname.lastname@example.org.
+If you have had trouble accessing your form 1098-T, you can always email Student Account at email@example.com from your Liberty email.

 Details of 1098-T Form

 To view a detailed listing of the transactions that make up the amounts on the 1098-T form, log into ASIST and navigate to Student > Student Account > Tax Notification.

 - Box 1 of Form 1098-T – Payment Amounts Received